 Atlanta Braves (90-72) at Los Angeles Dodgers (92-71)

-The Atlanta Braves and the Los Angeles Dodgers meet in game two of the NLDS from Dodger Stadium in MLB action on Friday night.
+The Atlanta Braves and Los Angeles Dodgers meet Thursday in game one of the NLDS at Dodger Stadium.

 The Atlanta Braves are in the postseason for the first time since 2013 and enter the postseason losing four of their last five games.
 The Braves have been held to two or less runs in five of their last seven games, so the offense clearly needs to pick up if this postseason is going to be a success.
 The Atlanta Braves finished 10th in the majors in runs scored and fourth in base hits, so this is a young team that can score in bunches and is never out of a game.
 Freddie Freeman leads the Braves with 191 hits and 98 RBI while Nick Markakis and Ozzie Albies have combined for 352 hits and 165 RBI.
 Mike Foltynewicz gets the ball, and he is 13-10 with a 2.85 ERA and 202 strikeouts this season.
 Foltynewicz is 1-1 with a 5.56 ERA and 13 strikeouts in his career against the Dodgers.
 Foltynewicz has zero postseason pitching experience.